Partial wave analysis of the charmed baryon hadronic decay $\Lambda_c^+\to\Lambda\pi^+\pi^0$: Event selection

 Photon candidates from $\piz$ decays are reconstructed using electromagnetic showers in the EMC.
 The deposited energy of each shower is required to be larger than $25\,\mev$ in the barrel region ($|\cos \theta|< 0.80$) and larger than $50\,\mev$ in the end cap region ($0.86 <|\cos \theta|< 0.92$).
 To reject fake photons arising from electronic noise, beam background, and showers unrelated to the event, the difference between the EMC time and the event start time~\cite{Guan:2013jua} is required to be within 700 ns.
 For $\piz$ candidates, the invariant mass of the photon pair is required to be within $0.115<M_{\gamma\gamma}<0.150\,\gevcc$.
 To further improve the momentum resolution, a one-constraint (1C) kinematic fit is performed by constraining the invariant mass of the photon pair to the nominal $\piz$ mass~\cite{pdg}.
 The updated momentum will be used in the further analysis.

 The $\Lambda$ candidates are reconstructed with two oppositely charged tracks identified as $p$ and $\pi^-$.
 The tracks are required to satisfy $V_z < 20$ cm, and no $V_r$ requirement is imposed.
-Proton PID is explicitly required, while pion PID is not.
+For proton, the previous mentioned PID requirement is applied, while for pion, it is not.
 The $p\pim$ pairs are constrained to originate from a common vertex by requiring the $\chi^2$ of a vertex fit to be less than 100.
-Additionally, the $p\pi^-$ vertex is fitted assuming decay of a primary particle, and the decay length is required to be larger than twice its uncertainty.
+An additional fit is performed by constraining the momentum of $p\pim$ pair to be aligned with the direction from the IP to the $\Lambda$ decay vertex, and the fitted decay length is required to be larger than twice its uncertainty.
 Furthermore, the invariant mass is required to be within $1.111<M_{p\pim}<1.121\,\gevcc$.